What Is It?

 - Any child not yet in kindergarten, beginning with newborns.
 It’s never too early to begin reading with your child!

-- When can we sign-up?
+- When can we start?

 - Anytime!
 This is a year-round program.
 Stop by the Stockbridge Library any time to pick up your Welcome Folder and to add your little one’s name to our Wall of Readers so they can track their reading journey!